itsluketwist/github-issue-prompter/README.md

 ## *about*

-It can be hard to sift through GitHub issues, especially when they seem to look busy or appear in limbo.
+It can be hard to sift through open GitHub issues, especially when they seem to look busy or appear in limbo.
-This python utility analyses GitHub issues, finding those that are free to work on (even if they look busy at a first glance), and suggests comments to prompt the issue if it seems stale, or to offer your hand at solving it.
+This python utility uses AI to analyse GitHub issues, finding those that are free to work on (even if they look busy/taken at a first glance), and suggests comments to prompt the issue if it seems stale, or to offer your hand at solving it.
 Taking the stress out of sifting through issues yourself!

 ## *installation*